What is the Automated Export System (AES System)?

 The Automated Export System, also called the AES system, is maintained by the U.S. Census Bureau (U.S. Census) to collect information on exports from the United States.
 The data and statistics from the AES System are used to compile U.S. trade volumes and trends, report economic indicators, and calculate Gross Domestic Product (GDP).
 Other agencies, such as U.S. Customs and Border Protection (CBP), also use the data to ensure compliance with export regulations for national security.

-What is an AES Filing?
+What is an Automated Export System Filing?

 Automated Export System (AES) AES is the system U.S. exporters use to electronically declare their international exports, known as Electronic Export Information (EEI), to the Census Bureau to help compile U.S. export and trade statistics.
 It is also used by other government agencies for trade enforcement purposes.